|

 Photograph Collection, 1925-1929

-14 b & w prints
+14 B/W prints

-SWCPC 696 E1-2
+SWCPC 696 E1-E2

-This collection consists of a single portrait of W. A. Greer taken while he was a
+a single portrait of W. A. Greer taken while he was a Texas Tech student in

-bench.
+Double T bench.

-Born to a ranching family, Mr. Greer graduated from Bellvue High School and entered
+Mr. Greer graduated from Bellvue High School and entered Texas Tech University

-Texas Technological College in 1925.
+Technological College in 1925.
 After graduating from Texas Tech, he served as a

-teacher, principal, and superintendent in public schools in and around the Bowie, Texas
+teacher, principal, and superintendent in public schools in and around the

 Grigg, Linnie

-Photograph collection, 1906-1941
+Photograph Collection, 1906-1941

 16 copy prints, 18 copy negatives

-Consists of photographs of Lubbock residents and businesses (1906-1941),
+Consists of photographs of

-and bulks with photographs of residents (ca. 1920).
-Also contains a photograph of a flood
+residents (ca. 1920).
+Also contains a photograph of a flood (1909).
+Linnie Grigg

-Jack County, Texas, to the South Plains in 1898.
+County, Texas, to the South Plains in 1898.

 Griggs, Thelma Clark